 Dogscaping is a form of landscaping that incorporates the needs, habits and enjoyment of your dog.
 The ultimate goal is to create a dog friendly landscape that is both aesthetically pleasing yet practical for your furry loved one.

 Our list of dog friendly landscaping ideas is designed to provide some options whether you want to increase the enjoyment of your loved one, keep your yard looking good or reduce the time you spend maintaining your yard.
 With an estimated 6 million dogs in Canada and about 35% of Canadian households owning at least one dog, the idea of blending your yard to be conducive to both you and your dog is an important one.

 At the forefront of dogscaping is the use of plants that are safe for dogs.
 Unfortunately some plants pose a serious risk to your dogs health and the worst part as your dog may be attracted to them.
-The list of dangerous plants is extensive, here's a list of the 16 most common poisonous plants for dogs provided by the Central California SPCA.
+The list of dangerous plants is extensive, here's a list of 11 Toxic Plants for Pets provided by the BCSPCA.
 Many dog owners are surprised to learn that tomato and aloe vera plants can be very harmful if ingested by dogs.

 On the positive side of things, plants can be very beneficial for dogs by providing shade, shelter and temperature moderation.
 Check out our list of xeriscape ideas that includes plants that will enhance your dogs environment while looking good throughout the season.
 A thyme or moss ground cover is a fantastic way to keep your yard clean and cool while a juniper hedge or shade tree will help keep temperatures down during the summer.